JHarrison89/rails-api-session-auth-template/README.md

 The token is then passed back to the reset action and used to validate the request.

 Call the forgot password endpoint to test the password reset function and copy the token from the reset password email.<br>
-Sebd a request to reset the password endpoint and add the token as a param so it can be validated by the backend.
+Send a request to reset the password endpoint and add the token as a param so it can be validated by the backend and your new email and password as a JSON body.

 The `signed_id` method is built into Rails and is used to generate tokens associated with users. <br>
 The `signed_id` method is used in the `UserMailer` class.